 Blair’s love for horses started as a very young girl.
-She grew up on a horse farm.
-She showed Hunter jumpers, Dressage, Side Saddle and Western along with training, breeding and riding for pleasure (trail riding).
+She grew up on a horse farm, showed hunter jumpers, dressage, side saddle and western along with training, breeding, trail riding, and riding for pleasure.

-Laura is a PATH certified therapeutic riding instructor and has a bachelor’s in both Equine Science and Social Work.
-She graduated from Asbury University in 2015 and was hired on at Hooves of Hope that summer.
+Laura is a PATH International Certified Therapeutic Riding Instructor, EAGALA Certified Professional, and has a Masters Degree in Social Work from the University of Kentucky, as well as a bachelor’s in both Equine Science and Social Work.
 Laura has experience in Western, Dressage, low level jumping, Polo, and in training both ranch horses and police horses.
-She is currently exploring the world of liberty work with her horse Gavin.
 Laura’s love for horses started early on at the age of eight and has grown into her professional career!
 She developed a desire to use horses to serve people while in high school and continued to expand her knowledge and experience at Asbury University and while working at various barns and camps.
-Laura enjoys training our horses, coordinating programs, teaching therapeutic riding lessons, managing the horse herd, and coordinating our volunteers and interns.
-Aside from her love of horses, Laura enjoys hiking, gardening, creating art projects, spending time with her friends, traveling the world, and going on walks with her dog Dozer.
+Laura enjoys developing programs, creating curriculums, training horses, teaching therapeutic riding lessons, supervising interns, and coordinating volunteers.
+Aside from her love of horses, Laura enjoys hiking, gardening, creating art projects, spending time with her friends, and traveling the world.

 Pam has a love for horses that started as soon as she knew what they were.
 She trail rode as often as she and her sister could through the years and still is an avid trail rider.
 She has many years working with horses and clients in Hippotherapy and Therapeutic horseback riding lessons.
 Pam has been at Hooves of Hope for seven years and helps care for and train new horses that come into the program, as well as help give refresher courses to our horses after long winter breaks.
 She also assists in lessons as a side-walker or horse leader.
 Pam loves working at Hooves of Hope because she is able to encourage people with horses.
 Pam holds a Bachelor of Science Degree in Biology from Shorter University.
 Pam has many hobbies that include riding her horses, playing with her grand-kids singing, playing guitar, dog training and swimming.
 Pam and her husband, Keith, have three grown children and three grandchildren.
 They live in Lancaster with their three dogs, four horses, and one donkey.